 You may file for bankruptcy in Alberta if you have unsecured debt totaling at least $1,000, though it is advisable that you owe much more before you consider bankruptcy.
 Alberta residents file for bankruptcy consideration via a licensed bankruptcy trustee.
 That trustee then administers your property in a trust, paying various creditors at least some of what you owe until the court grants a discharge.
 You will effectively turn over your belongings and funds, with some exceptions, to the trustee so that your creditors do not totally lose out on your bankruptcy filing.

-As should be the case, bankruptcy is not terribly common in Alberta.
-During 2012, the number of filings for personal bankruptcy totaled less than 600 per month on average.
+Bankruptcy rates actually fell in Alberta in 2018 compared to the previous year.
+During 2018, the number of filings for personal bankruptcy totaled a little over 400 per month on average.
+That is a 1.7% drop from the previous year.
 This indicates that Albertans are finding more success with other debt solutions such as debt settlement programs that are available to the public.

 Alberta Bankruptcy Pros and Cons